Meet Esther

 Hello, my name is Esther.
 I am in 6th grade at Tenakill Middle School in Closter,NJ.
-My experience in the TREP$ was amazing.
-I thought it was a great opportunity where young entrepreneurs like me get to have an opportunity to run their own business.
+My experience in TREP$ was amazing.
+I thought it was a great opportunity where young entrepreneurs like me get to run their own business.

 My dad ordered me a kit I could use to make paper quillings.
 I was very excited.
 The price of the materials, small and big frames to put the quillings in, and Christmas cards I can make because it was getting towards Christmas, was very high, but I told my dad that I was going to still pay him the money I needed to owe him.